 Because changes in the calcium level in your blood are influenced by your cancer, the best way to control the calcium is to treat the cancer itself.
-Your doctor will discuss this with you.
+Your healthcare provider will discuss this with you.

 Some people have symptoms when the calcium level is only slightly elevated, whereas others may not develop these symptoms until the level is extremely high.
-Many medications are available to help control the calcium level—even if the cancer is not being treated.
+Many medicines are available to help control the calcium level—even if the cancer is not being treated.
 If your calcium level is too high and you are having many problems, you may need to go in the hospital for a short period of time.
 If it is only mildly high, you might be able to control it at home.
 The decision of when to treat this condition is usually based on your symptoms, not on the exact level of your blood calcium.
-Your doctor or nurse will discuss this with you.
+Your healthcare provider will discuss this with you.

 For mildly high calcium levels: